-Field Impacts Mitigation Measures Responsible Monitoring Frequency of Cost and Implementation Indicator Monitoring Funds Water quality landforms.
-The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures.
-Trenching and must comply with environmental requirements, as applicable.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds materials may cause localized changes in topography and landforms.
+The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures. • Borrow areas and quarries (If these are being opened up exclusively for the subproject) must comply with environmental requirements, as applicable.
 No activity will be allowed until formal agreement is signed between PIU, landowner and contractor.
-Prepare and implement a spoils Construction Areas for • Visual • Cost for excavation, run-off from stockpiled materials, and chemical contamination from fuels and lubricants may result to silt-laden runoff during rainfall, which may cause siltation and reduction in the quality of adjacent bodies of water.
+Water quality Trenching and excavation, run-off from stockpiled materials, and chemical contamination from fuels and lubricants may result to silt- laden runoff during rainfall, which may cause siltation and reduction in the quality of adjacent bodies of water.
 Impacts on the river courses and the water quality during the construction of the transmission mains along side the rivers.
-The impacts are negative but short- term, site-specific within a relatively small area and reversible by mitigation measures. management plan (see Appendix 3 for outline).
+The impacts are negative but short- term, site-specific within a relatively small area and reversible by mitigation measures.
+Prepare and implement a spoils management plan (see Appendix 3 for outline).
 Prioritize re-use of excess spoils and materials in construction activities.
 If spoils will be disposed, consult with Faridpur local authority on designated disposal areas.
 All earthworks must to be conducted during dry season to maximum extent possible to avoid the difficult working conditions that prevail during monsoon season such as problems from runoff.
 Location for stockyards for construction materials shall be identified at least 300m away from watercourses.
 Place storage areas for fuels and lubricants away from any drainage leading to water bodies.
+Take all precautions to minimize the wastage of water in the construction activities.
 Take all precautions to prevent entering of wastewater into streams, watercourses, or irrigation system.
-Install temporary silt traps or sedimentation basins along the drainage leading to the water bodies.
-Contractor stockpiles, storage of fuels and lubricants and waste materials; Number of silt traps installed along trenches leading to water bodies; Records of surface water quality inspection; Effectiveness of water management measures; - No visible degradation to nearby drainages, khals or water bodies due to construction activities inspection by PIU and supervision consultants on monthly basis • Frequency and sampling sites to be finalized during detailed design stage and final location of subproject components implementation of mitigation measures responsibility of contractor.
+Install Construction Contractor Areas for stockpiles, storage of fuels and lubricants and waste materials; Number of silt traps installed along trenches leading to water bodies; Records of surface water quality inspection; Effectiveness of water management measures; No visible degradation to nearby drainages, khals or water bodies due to construction activities Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of subproject components Cost for implementation of mitigation measures responsibility of contractor.